 Parliament highlighted the causes for NATO intervention as being these Western misperceptions of Gaddafi and France’s own cynical motivations for taking a lead, such as gaining a greater share of Libya’s oil production and ensuring that Libya did not supplant France as Africa’s dominant power.

-We maintained weekly contact with the publication for over a month before finally being told that we should publish elsewhere.
+We maintained weekly contact with our publication for over a month before finally being told that we should publish elsewhere.

 But millions do die.
 These are avoidable deaths caused by powerful individuals and institutions in the West through the predictable consequences of economic and military warfare.
 None of this is even to touch on the long-trailing bloodstains left in the wake of certain bloated and coddled industries operating from our shores – notably tobacco, mining, and armaments, or the grossly disproportionate effect that Western military-industrial complexes have on pollution and global warming, or what fresh hell might be unleashed at any minute over Iran or even China and Russia.